-A water quality certification pursuant to section 401 of the CWA will obtained from the SF Bay RWQCB.
+A water quality certification pursuant to section 401 of the CWA was obtained from the SF Bay RWQCB on 1 February 2023.
 All conditions of the water quality certification would be implemented to minimize adverse impacts to water quality.

-A determination of consistency with the California Coastal Zone Management program pursuant to the Coastal Zone Management Act (CZMA) of 1972 will be obtained from the Bay Conservation and Development Commission prior to the start of work.
+A determination of consistency with the California Coastal Zone Management program pursuant to the Coastal Zone Management Act (CZMA) of 1972 was obtained from BCDC on 14 April 2023, prior to the start of work.
 All conditions of the consistency determination shall be implemented to minimize adverse impacts to the coastal zone.
 The BMPs include:

-- Biological Resources Mitigation Measure (BIO-1) - a) The project shall comply with the provisions of the U.S. Fish and Wildlife Service and the NMFS in the project's ESA consultations. - Biological Resources Mitigation Measure (BIO-2) - a) Eelgrass - i) Consistent with the June 9, 2011, Programmatic Essential Fish Habitat Consultation Agreement (Agreement) between the U.S. EPA, USACE, and the NMFS, the Permittee shall conduct pre- and post-dredge surveys of eelgrass areal coverage and density within the dredge footprint where it overlaps the 45-meter direct impact buffer zone. - ii) Consistent with the Agreement, the Permittee shall implement operational control BMPs to protect eelgrass beds within 250 meters of dredging activity from adverse impacts because of excess turbidity in the water column. - iii) If the Project adversely impacts eelgrass, the Permittee shall submit and implement a mitigation plan and schedule, acceptable to Water Board staff.
-A NMFS-approved mitigation plan and schedule shall be considered acceptable to Water Board staff. - iv) This mitigation measure is required pursuant to CWC Section 13267; 33 CFR 332.4(a)(C)(4); and 33 CFR 332.6(a)(1). - Air Quality Mitigation Measure (AQ-1)
+- Biological Resources Mitigation Measure (BIO-1) - a) The project shall comply with the provisions of the U.S. Fish and Wildlife Service and the NMFS in the project's ESA consultations. - Biological Resources Mitigation Measure (BIO-2) - a) Eelgrass - i) Consistent with the June 9, 2011, Programmatic Essential Fish Habitat Consultation Agreement (Agreement) between the U.S. EPA, USACE, and the NMFS; USACE shall conduct pre- and post-dredge surveys of eelgrass areal coverage and density within the dredge footprint where it overlaps the 45-meter direct impact buffer zone. - ii) Consistent with the Agreement, USACE shall implement operational control

+BMPs to protect eelgrass beds within 250 meters of dredging activity from adverse impacts because of excess turbidity in the water column.

-- a) Basic Exhaust Emissions Reduction Measures - i) BAAQMD's CEQA Air Quality Guidelines require several best management practices to control exhaust emissions regardless of the estimated construction emissions.
-The BAAQMD requires that the following measures be implemented by the construction contractor: - b) Idling times shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to five minutes (as required by the California airborne toxics control measure Title 13, Section 2485 of California Code of Regulations).
-Clear signage shall be provided for construction workers at all access points. - c) All construction equipment shall be maintained and properly tuned in accordance with manufacturer's specifications.
+- iii) If the Project adversely impacts eelgrass, USACE shall submit and implement a mitigation plan and schedule, acceptable to Water Board staff.
+A NMFS-approved mitigation plan and schedule shall be considered acceptable to Water Board staff. - iv) This mitigation measure is required pursuant to CWC Section 13267; 33 CFR 332.4(a)(C)(4); and 33 CFR 332.6(a)(1). - Air Quality Mitigation Measure (AQ-1) - a) Basic Exhaust Emissions Reduction Measures - i) BAAQMD's CEQA Air Quality Guidelines require several best management practices to control exhaust emissions regardless of the estimated placement emissions.
+The BAAQMD requires that the following measures be implemented by the contractor: - b) Idling times shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to five minutes (as required by the California airborne toxics control measure Title 13, Section 2485 of California Code of Regulations).
+Clear signage shall be provided for workers at all access points. - c) All equipment shall be maintained and properly tuned in accordance with manufacturer's specifications.
 All equipment shall be checked by a certified mechanic and determined to be running in proper condition prior to operation.